dwirandyh/flutter-test-mahaakbar/README.md

 ## Getting Started

 1. Clone the repository
+2. Ensure you have Flutter 3.16.0 or later installed
-2. Run `flutter pub get` to install dependencies
+3. Run `flutter pub get` to install dependencies
-3. Run `flutter run` to start the application
+4. Run `flutter run` to start the application

 ## Running Tests